US restaurant chain rankings, 2024

 Ranked by US system-wide sales.
 Fast food and fast casual dominate.
 Nine of the ten brands sell a meal at the drive-thru, the counter, or the app.
 Chick-fil-A turns under 3,100 stores into more revenue than Wendy's, Dunkin', Burger King, Subway, Domino's, and Chipotle do with their full unit counts.

-Figures marked "~" are 2024 US system-wide sales, drawn from Technomic Top 500 Chain Restaurant Report 2024, cross-checked against each operator's most recent annual report and Nation's Restaurant News reporting.
+Figures marked "~" are 2024 US system-wide sales.
 System-wide sales include franchisee revenue, not just company-operated.
 Combined Top 10 total rounds to approximately 210 billion dollars.
+Source: Orbital data team, June 2026 snapshot.

 The Top 10 generates 19 percent of US restaurant sales.
 The Top 500 chains together generate around 33 percent.
 That leaves about 67 percent, roughly 740 billion dollars a year, with independents and small multi-unit operators.
 For a vendor selling POS, payroll, loyalty, online ordering, or any kind of operational software, the long tail is not the consolation prize.
 It is the prize.

-The Census County Business Patterns puts US restaurant locations at around 749,000.
-Take out the Top 500 chain footprint, somewhere near 150,000 units, and you are left with roughly 600,000 independent and small-chain locations.
+Orbital tracks 632,090 US restaurant locations site by site (see the full restaurant directory for the state and metro split).
+Take out the Top 500 chain footprint, somewhere near 150,000 units, and you are left with roughly 480,000 independent and small-chain locations.
 Most of them are owned by an operator running between one and ten units.
 That operator is the buyer, signs the contract, and makes the decision in the next sales meeting, not the next budget cycle.
 The procurement department does not exist because the procurement department is the same person who picks the produce supplier and approves the schedule.

 This is the structural fact that vendor data tools get wrong.
 Most enterprise databases group restaurants by brand.
 Search "Subway" and you get one row with 20,000 locations.
 The reality is that those 20,000 stores belong to several thousand different franchisee LLCs, each of which is a separate buyer for your software.
 The brand is one customer.
 The franchisee universe is several thousand.
 Same problem with Domino's, Dunkin', Burger King, and Taco Bell.
 The brand on the door is the supply contract.
 The operator is the buyer.